davidalanb/cs-518-labs/02 Database/prep.md

     - Get username and password
     - update <password> in your URI

+(Save the URI for later, you will use it on pymongo_prep below)

 ### Configuring Atlas for access from anywhere

 * Sign into MongoDB Atlas